trychlos/pwix-roles/README.md

     `roles` is an object { global: { direct: [], scoped: { <scope>: { direct: [] }}}}

     The application should take care of **not** remove all roles for the currently logged-in user.
 This is not checked by the package.

     Available both on client and server.

+- `Roles.suggestedPermissions()`

+    Returns an object with `allowFn` function for the package asked permissions.
+This object is suitable to feed the `pwix:permissions` manager, and can be overriden by the application.

+    Available both on client and server.